azuline/rose/README.md

 # Rosé

-> [!IMPORTANT]
-> Rosé is under active development.
-Not all listed features exist yet.
-See [Milestone
-> v0.4.0](https://github.com/azuline/rose/milestone/1) for progress updates.

 Rosé is a music manager for Unix-based systems.
 Rosé provides a virtual FUSE filesystem for managing your music library and various functions for editing and improving your music library's metadata and tags.